Prevention of pollution

 Reducing the environmental impact of marine fuel

 Since 1952, we have been supplying marine fuel to shipping companies in Japan and abroad.
 To contribute to reductions in the shipping industry’s environmental impact, we are also working to supply LNG fuel, which emits no sulfur oxides and contains 40-70% fewer nitrogen oxides and 20% less carbon dioxide than conventional fuels.
-Specifically, through a joint venture with Uyeno Transtech Ltd., Yokohama-Kawasaki International Port Corporation, and the Development Bank of Japan Inc., we placed an order for an LNG bunkering vessel in February 2019, and we plan to start supplying LNG fuel to ships in Tokyo Bay beginning in 2022.
+Specifically, through a joint venture with Uyeno Transtech Ltd., Yokohama-Kawasaki International Port Corporation, and the Development Bank of Japan Inc., we placed an order for an LNG bunkering vessel in February 2019 which is scheduled for completion in FY2022.

 The International Maritime Organization (IMO), a specialized agency of the United Nations, has formulated a strategy to halve greenhouse gas (GHG) emissions from maritime transportation globally by 2050 compared to 2008 levels.
 In this context, it is believed that ammonia will be the next generation of alternative marine fuels that have the potential to contribute significantly to reducing GHG emissions in the shipping industry because it does not emit CO2 during combustion.
 Green ammonia in particular has the potential to be a major factor in making the shipping industry carbon-free, as it is produced solely from renewable electricity, water, and air and emits no CO2 during its lifecycle.
 We have signed a Memorandum of Understanding with five partners, including A.P.
 Moller - Maersk A/S, regarding a joint study on the commercialization of the ammonia fuel supply for ships in Singapore.
 Through this initiative, we aim to contribute to the decarbonization of the shipping industry by introducing and spreading ammonia fuel throughout the world through the creation of a comprehensive supply chain that includes the supply, transportation, storage, and bunkering of ammonia fuel.